 I’m slowly coming to realize that, while I don’t want to depend on makeup or any other beauty product while I’m still trying to figure out who I am, playing with all those products is kind of fun.If I ‘m going out, I’ll put on mascara, eyeliner and some eyeshadow from NARS and make use of the best airbrush kits– enough so you can see I’m actually wearing makeup.
 There’s something beautiful about the routine of it all, the ritual of self-care.
 My favorite thing ever is moisturizing my face.
 I’ve found a Paula’s Choice moisturizer here at the office that’s so good I want to write them a letter.
 I put it on, and I feel ready to face my day.

 I’ve also started getting regular manicures.
-I pick at my cuticles when I get anxious, and when I get my nails done and see my cuticles aren’t ripped, I won’t touch them.
+I pick at my cuticles when I get anxious, and when I get my nails done and see my cuticles aren’t ripped, I won’t touch them, also another now addiction I have is the eyebrows, Im in love with them, so now I want to take the next step with permanent eyebrows which in ComplexCity Spa I know they have the best service.

 It’s funny that someone who’s quite new to the concept of beauty would be writing an article on their relationship to beauty, but I think there are a lot of women of all ages who might relate to my story.
 My personal experience has shown me that it’s important to go inside yourself before looking for all those external beauty tools.
 It’s also important to avoid the scary messages from the outside.
 You are enough.
 You are beautiful.
 Get secure within yourself, then reach out.
 Discover.
 Like I was told, “Go play.”